Lisa Daftari

-Lisa Daftari is an investigative journalist focusing on foreign affairs, with a specialization in Middle Eastern policy and counterterrorism.
+Lisa Daftari is an American journalist.
+She works as an investigative journalist focusing on foreign affairs, with a specialization in Middle Eastern policy and counterterrorism.
 She regularly appears on television and radio with commentary and analysis, providing exclusive reporting on vital developments in the region.
-Currently, she is an on-air Fox News political analyst and has previously been featured on CBS, NBC, PBS, the Washington Post, NPR, ABC, Voice of America, and others.
+Currently, she is an on-air Fox News political analyst and has previously been featured on CBS, NBC, PBS, The Washington Post, NPR, ABC, Voice of America, and others.
 Lisa also serves as founder and Editor-in-Chief of The Foreign Desk, an international news and U.S. foreign policy news website.
 Daftari has been interviewed in Spanish, English, and Persian.

 Her areas of expertise and coverage include the Middle East and North Africa, terrorism, national security, the Arab Spring, global Christian persecution, human rights, cyber security, and more.
 She was invited to show her documentary film about an Iranian underground political movement in Congress.
 She frequently is called upon to give briefs and expert testimony for government and private entities.
 Daftari has worked for a number of think tanks in Washington, where she has written exclusive reports for the Pentagon and other government groups.

 Early life

 Daftari was born in New Jersey to Sean and Simin Daftari.
-Her father is a physician and college professor, and her mother has a background in language and accounting.
-Her parents are Iranian Jews who met in United States and married in Iran.
-She grew up in Bergen County, the second of four Daftari children.
+Her father is a physician and medical scholar, and her mother has a background in language and accounting.
+Her parents are of Iranian Jewish ancestry who met in United States and married in Iran.
+She grew up in Bergen County, and is the second of the four Daftari children.

-Daftari attended Jewish school and finished high school at a private Jewish school in New Jersey.
+Daftari attended Frisch High School, a highly rated private school in New Jersey.

 Lisa graduated from Rutgers University New Brunswick with a B.A. in Spanish, Middle Eastern studies, and vocal performance.
 She went on to receive her master's degree in broadcast journalism at the Annenberg School of Journalism at the University of Southern California, where she was awarded a Presidential Merit Scholarship.
 Using her grant, she delivered the exclusive story of four Iranian brothers detained in federal prison on charges connecting them to the MEK, a political organization opposed to the Iranian government.
 She delivered her report on PBS for a 9/11 anniversary show.

 Daftari is fluent in English, Persian, Hebrew, and Spanish and is an avid opera singer and pianist.

-Daftari is a supporter of Israel.